beh0115/pedagogy4liaisons-untlibraries/types.md

 <p style="text-indent: 40px">Lew and Yousefi explore “intersections of gender with sexuality, race, class, and other social categories within libraries and other information environments have highlighted the need and desire of this community to engage with these concepts both in theory and praxis.”
 They focus on feminist theory in relation to library management, professional interactions, and career advancement. <em>Complier’s Note: Added in 2018 for second edition of annotated bibliography</em>.</p>

 **Schlesselman-Tarango, Gina and Frances Suderman.
 2016.
 “Critical Pedagogy and the Information Cycle: A Practical Application.”
-In Pagowsky and McElroy, 59-70.**
+In Pagowsky and McElroy(b), 59-70.**
 [Link to Reference](. .

 <p style="text-indent: 40px">Schlesselman-Tarango and Suderman combine critical pedagogy, feminism, and cyberfeminism facilitate critical thinking on sociopolitical topics in the news.
 They guide students to question how information is created and advertised on the web (and in databases) as well as observe the “social and political nature of information,” itself, and their discourse communities.
 Their exercise establish neutral, open classrooms that allow the students to discuss and learn collectively.
 Through the activities, the authors allowed to students examine “user-generated media” so that they may consider “the digital realm as a…productive space.”
 Students were encouraged to use any information resource they felt comfortable with instead of forcing the students to use databases. </p>

 **Tewell, Eamon and Katelyn Angell.
 2016.
 “Authority and Source Evaluation in the Critical Library Classroom.”
-In Pagowsky and McElroy, 49-58.**
+In Pagowsky and McElroy(b), 49-58.**
 [Link to Reference](. .

 <p style="text-indent: 40px">Tewell and Angelll combine critical and feminist pedagogies to create a learning environment where students feel empowered to share their learning experiences in groups.
 In these groups, student discussed research topics, experimented with search strategies to find sources, and reflect on their processes.  </p>